AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

 - A big NOTE is that the coins needed by a child node could be a negative number meaning that the child node in fact has extra coins.

+**1007-Minimum_domino_rotations_for_equal_row**
+- Two things need to be careful due to the fact that the top and bottom on a domino can be the same:
+    - 1. If it takes `n` rotations to make all tops the same, it DOES NOT MEANING that it must take `#dominos - n` rotations to make all bottoms the same.
+    - 2. If the top and bottom of a domino are the same, be careful not to rotating such domino for nothing.

+- Optimization: Although it seems that there are 6 possible numbers (i.e., 1 to 6) for top or bottom to be after rotation, there are in fact at most 2 among the 6, i.e., `{tops[0], bottoms[0]}`.
+As for any number in [1,6] that does not equal to `tops[0]` or `bottoms[0]`, it won't work.

 **1015-Smallest_integer_divisible_by_k**
 - Need to know a bit math here: let `n` be a number where all digits are `1`s.
 If `n % k == 0` we are done.
 Otherwise,  `n` becomes `n * 10 + 1` and the remainder becomes